GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 - We have the multi-variable phi-assignment, `PhiAssignment`, that allows us to write programs in Single Static Assignment (SSA).
 JS-2-JSIL, for example, outputs code in SSA.
   For more details, see [JaVerT].
 - The `Fail` command (`fail [desc] (e1, ..., en)`) can return multiple values and also carries a string that may contain an error name or error message.
 - The `vanish` command of the paper has, incidentally, vanished.
-Instead, we have two higher-level commands, `assume` and `assert` in the [logic commands](https://github.com/GillianPlatform/Gillian/blob/master/GillianCore/GIL_Syntax/LCmd.ml), together with other logic commands that are out of scope of this paper.
+Instead, we have two higher-level commands, `assume` and `assert` in the [logic commands](https://github.com/GillianPlatform/Gillian/blob/PLDI20/GillianCore/GIL_Syntax/LCmd.ml), together with other logic commands that are out of scope of this paper.
 The `assume`/`assert` mechanism is equivalent to the `ifgoto-vanish/ifgoto-fail` mechanisms of the paper.
 - The `uSym` and `iSym` commands are mainly theoretical devices that ensure soundness in the presence of fresh-value generation.
-  In the implementation, we provide an allocation mechanism that allows the creators of Gillian instantations to generate fresh interpreted and uninterpreted symbols.
+  In the implementation, we provide an allocation mechanism that allows the creators of Gillian instantiations to generate fresh interpreted and uninterpreted symbols.
   They can then expose two dedicated actions corresponding to `uSym` and `iSym`.

 The procedures and programs also contain more information than given in the paper: